 The outcome of study is referred and supported by the review findings which ascertains that the prevalence of dyslipidemia using National Cholesterol Education Programme (NCEP) guidelines reported that 13.9% suffered from the issue of high cholesterol levels, 29.5% had hypertriglyceridemia, 72.3% suffered from decreased HDL concentration and 11.8% of population had elevated LDL cholesterol levels.
 It was scientifically noted the no statistical association was existed where 18.3% and 15.8% of urban population of Tamil Nadu had high levels of total cholesterol and LDL cholesterol respectively , 38.6% of participants of Chandigarh suffered from hypertriglyceridemia and 76.8% of Jharkhand people on rural side had lessened HDL levels.
 On other hand, another research study demonstrated that urban population had higher prevalence of dyslipidemia (74.5%) as compared to rural area (68.8%) but statistically it was found to be non-significant(p=0.246).
 Upsurged total choletserol, LDL cholesterol and triglycerides were slightly higher in urban area than rural area population but statistically it was non-significant.
 A study highlighted the overall prevalence of hypercholesterolemia, increased triglycerides and diminished HDL cholesterol levels in rural Delhi was accounted to be 31.28% ,21.8% and 95.7% respectively.
 The study ascertained that significant burden of dyslipidemia was found in rural Delhi [18,19,20].

-4. DISCUSSION-
+4. DISCUSSION

 It was scientifically observed from the experimental results and supported findings that the randomized controlled trail which was conducted for the duration of two months in civil hospital among 18-50 years of two hundred and forty dyslipidemic population, so as to determine the prevalence of degraded lipid parameters all over region and in urban vs rural area.
 This lipid prevalence in urban and rural area was performed to discover the relationship between dyslipidemia prevalence and urban and rural area which was scientifically deliberated.